BR0kEN-/cikit/docs/_changelog/2018-02-04/README.md

 ## Required manual actions

-Right after updating the package via `cikit self-update` please make sure all the projects you have based on CIKit will receive the following modifications.
+Right after updating the package via `cikit self-update` please make sure all the projects you have based on CIKit will receive the following modifications:

 ![CIKit 1.0.2 migration notes](images/cikit-1.0.2-migration-note.png)